dckntm/focus-backend/src/Focus.Service.ReportScheduler/README.md

 ---

-## Deploy
+## Docker

-Application is deployed with Docker based on `focus_common` image which should be build first.
+Application is deployed with Docker based on `focus.common` image which should be build first.

 ### Building common image